undergroundwires/SafeOrbit/README.md

 **SafeOrbit** is **easy to use** as it does not require you to have a big knowledge of cryptology to take advantage of higher security.

 **SafeOrbit** is **performance friendly**.
-Most of the abstractions has a way to disable its protection.
-Some of them have `Safe` or `Fast` prefixes. `Fast` classes strive for both performance and security, but `Safe` classes focuses the security over performance. **For example** while [SafeEncryptor](#aes-the-ISafeEncrpytor) uses lots of iterations, salts, and IV, [FastEncryptor](#blowfish-the-IFastEncryptor) uses a faster encryption alghoritm without any key deriving function. **Furthermore** some classes and lets you change/disable the security level of the protection dynamically to gain more performance.
+Services have `Safe` or `Fast` prefixes. `Fast` classes strive for both performance and security, but `Safe` classes focuses the security over performance. **For example** while [SafeEncryptor](#aes-the-ISafeEncrpytor) uses lots of iterations, salts, and IV, [FastEncryptor](#blowfish-the-IFastEncryptor) uses a faster encryption alghoritm without any key deriving function. **Furthermore** most of the classes has a way to disable its protection.
+They let you change/disable the security level of the protection dynamically to gain more performance.

 **SafeOrbit** is still under an **active development**.